Sport & fitness

 - GLL Sport Foundation - supports individuals to develop their sporting skill

-The Oxfordshire Sports Partnership offers a range of coach, leader and officiating courses such as first aid and safeguarding children.
+The Oxfordshire Sport and Physical Activity Partnership offers a range of coach, leader and officiating courses such as first aid and safeguarding children.
 For more information please visit:

 We annually recognise the contribution and commitment of individuals and the achievement of clubs through the following awards: